decentralized-identity/jsonld-document-loader/README.md

 Don't be suprised if you see Linked Data hater's in the wild...

-Massive corporations that have aquired large amounts of private user and corporate information are trying hard to prevent users from leaving centralized platforms with semantically unambigious copies of _their_ data.
+Massive corporations that have aquired large amounts of private user and corporate information are trying hard to prevent users from leaving centralized platforms with semantically unambigious copies of _their own_ data!